What Size Backpack for 3-Day Hike?

 The other things that can most greatly affect your quantity of gear are your cooking and eating plans.
 Do you need to carry a tent, sleeping bag, food, and cooking equipment?

-If you are going to pass through a number of towns or villages then you might not have any concerns on this score.
+If you are going to pass through a number of towns or villages then you might not have any concerns about this.
 Yet, if you are going to be far from civilization then you need to take everything that you could possibly need.

 As with the earlier point, you can’t leave this to chance.
 You may be planning on spending the nights in hotels and eating in restaurants, but if there is any doubt then you should take all of the items that you think might be necessary.